 2010-2012 NC Hops Project Enterprise Budget

 Written by Rob Austin.
 This project was conducted by Rob Austin and Scott King in Soil Science (now Crop and Soil Sciences) and Jeanine Davis in Horticultural Science.
 It was funded by a GoldenLeaf Foundation grant.
+Scott King has moved on to another position and Rob Austin is no longer working with hops.
+This article remains as a historical document.
+5/25/2022.

 This budget estimates the typical establishment and annual production costs of growing hops in North Carolina.
 Initial investment costs and annual expenses are provided for a 0.25acre research hop yard located in Raleigh, North Carolina.
 The information in this publication is to serve as a general guide for hops production in North Carolina and is not intended to represent any single farm in particular.
 Costs and returns vary between farms and over time for any individual farm.
 The assumptions used in this analysis are intended to best represent small-scale hops productions in North Carolina, if not appropriate for your operation, modify and adjust the information to best fit your situation.